guilhermewm/doctor-app/README.md

 NodeJS, TypeScript, MongoDB

-To run the project open the README into the backend folder
+To run the project open the README into the api folder

 The MongoDB is running in the Cloud.